HerzLab/ConnectivityInMemoryStimulation/README.md

 * Disentangle the roles of stimulation timing, structural connectivity, and functional connectivity
 * Provide a reproducible framework for **network-guided neuromodulation research**

-Normative connectivity datasets are used throughout; patient-specific connectomes are not required to run the pipeline.

 ---